 - Annual labs thereafter for patients on long-term protocols.

-For patients with fertility plans in the near term, the protocol is restructured around the GLP-1 washout window — at least 8 weeks for semaglutide, 4 to 5 weeks for tirzepatide before conception.
+For patients with fertility plans in the near term, the protocol is restructured around the washout window.
+Semaglutide labeling specifies at least 2 months before a planned pregnancy; tirzepatide labeling specifies no interval, so its washout is set by your prescriber from the roughly 5-day half-life.
 The cycle improvements gained during therapy often persist into the post-washout window.
 See the dedicated TTC and fertility timing article in this series for the full sequencing.

 The protocol does not promise cycle restoration, ovulation, weight stability, or any specific outcome.
-It is a clinician-supervised metabolic protocol calibrated against the lean PCOS phenotype — addressing the underlying insulin-resistance and androgen-axis dysfunction at doses appropriate for a patient whose weight is not the central clinical issue.
+It is a clinician-supervised approach calibrated against the lean PCOS phenotype, using lower doses for a patient whose weight is not the central clinical issue; a licensed clinician determines whether treatment is appropriate for your individual picture.
+GLP-1 use for PCOS is off-label, and individual results vary.

 Sources & further reading.
-The 2024 Cena et al. meta-analysis of GLP-1 in PCOS is the most relevant published synthesis for the dose-response argument that underlies the lean PCOS microdose approach.
+The Abdalla et al. systematic review (European Journal of Endocrinology, 2026) of 11 RCTs is the most relevant published synthesis of GLP-1 use in PCOS; it reports a pooled BMI reduction of −1.38 kg/m² versus control and does not address microdosing.
+No published synthesis supports the dose-response argument behind the lean PCOS microdose approach — that argument is mechanistic.
 The 2023 International Evidence-Based Guideline for the Assessment and Management of Polycystic Ovary Syndrome (Teede et al., Monash University) anchors the broader PCOS diagnostic and management framework, including the recognition of the lean PCOS phenotype within the diagnostic spectrum.
-The microdose GLP-1 literature in non-PCOS lean patients (body recomposition, metabolic optimization, GI-sensitive populations) is the appropriate companion reading for the mechanistic case.
+The microdose GLP-1 literature in non-PCOS lean patients (metabolic optimization studies and GI-sensitive populations) is the appropriate companion reading for the mechanistic case.

 This article is for education, not medical advice.
+Compounded medications are not FDA-approved, and GLP-1 use for PCOS is off-label.
 Whether GLP-1 therapy — at microdose or any other dose — is appropriate for your lean PCOS is an individualized clinical decision made by you and a licensed clinician, based on your full clinical picture, your goals, and the specific characteristics of your phenotype.
+A prescription is never guaranteed.
+Individual results vary — no outcome is guaranteed.

 FAQ